YongoDavid/Demo-2024-Feb/README.md

 23-feb
 Another daily 8hr dose.
 portfolio almost complete.
-just a few more touches and
+just a few more touches and after make it responsive for mobile screen.